Installing Magento 1 on Hypernode

 Create a database by using the next command:

-After this you exit mysql, write down your database name or add it to the .my.cnf (located in /data/web/) file.
-Just make sure you can use it later.
+After this you exit the mysql client and write down your database name so you can use it with the installer later.

 Installing Magento with n98-magerun